ubilabs/es-next/README.md

 <h2 name="Classes">Classes</h2>

-The new `class` in ES.Next offers nice syntax sugar to get started with classes way easier:
+The new `class` in ES.Next offers nice syntax sugar to get started with classes way easier.

 ```js
 class Pirate {